-Embryogeny is the process in which the zygote—an already fertilized egg—develops into a completely formed embryo.
-Being such a complex process, it involves multi-staged cell divisions, differentiation, and morphogenesis, finally forming an onset of different tissues and organs of the organism.
+Embryogeny is the process by which the zygote—an already fertilised egg—develops into a completely formed embryo.
+Being such a complex process, it involves multi-staged cell divisions, differentiation, and morphogenesis, finally forming the onset of different tissues and organs of the organism.

 Embryogenesis involves a series of coordinated stages wherein a single-celled zygote transforms into a multicellular embryo.